Daniel-M-Kelly/fend/projects/landing-page/README.md

 ## Changes from Template

 ### Index.html
+Added javascript import to header to allow it to load earlier, and set it as deferred to improve performance of page load.

+Used onload attribute to make stylesheets and fonts load asynchronously as well.

 Added a 4th section to demonstrate dynamic building of unordered Navigation list.

+Removed default "your-active-class" class from Section 1

 ### app.js
+Added an event listener to wait for the DOM to load before executing functions.

 Created navBar unordered list based on sections in index.html using querySelectorALL.

 Used "your-active-class" to style active sections based on intersection observer output

 Used window.scroll to smooth scroll to section when clicked on navigation bar, using an event listener and ignoring the default action.
 ### style.css
 Modified the ".navbar__menu ul" style to use a flexbox to organize the nav items into a row, and justify the content.